Falupi22/alert-system-exercise/docs/Design_README.md

 ### RabbitMQ:🐰

-The truth is that RabbitMQ was noted as a requirement in the task, but I would have used it anyway.

 It provides message persistence, so if some worker crashes the event is kept in the queue until it is consumed by another one.

 By this decoupling, it reduces the dependency between the listener and the processor.
 It also makes it easy to develop in big teams because the team does not rely on shared APIs.

 It also supports load balancing, which is very important in high-scale apps, so many microservices can handle any requests at once.
 It works by subscription of many processor microservices to the queue, and each one consumes at a time, acknowledging the message so it is dequeued from the queue, and requeued (nAcked) if there was a problem with the message processing.

-In the project, there is a RabbitMQ deployment.
+In the project, there is a RabbitMQ StatefulSet.
 There is only one queue, and it is used to deliver messages from the listeners to the processors, so many listeners can deliver many events to many processors.
+It is a statefulset because if it restarts the data needs to be persisted, and statefulsets have this ability.

 ### Redis📩

-The truth is that Redis was noted as a requirement in the task, but I would have used it anyway.

 Microservices should be stateless, so when one crashes, no data is lost.
 However, some data should still be accessed quickly, and databases like Postgres and MongoDB are not quick enough for that task.